Garth Ennis: Independent publishers and creator-owned work

 Ennis has also done both creator-owned and commissioned work for Dynamite Entertainment, most notably The Boys.
 Mainly illustrated by co-creator Darick Robertson, who Ennis previously worked with on the Marvel series Fury: Peacemaker and Punisher: Born, The Boys ran for 72 issues before concluding in 2012.
 This creator-owned extended series was a superhero satire, bringing the genre to places far darker than Ennis had before, by not only portraying superheroes as ridiculous, but also amoral, malevolent, and deviant.
 Announced in 2006 and originally published by DC's Wildstorm imprint, The Boys was initially cancelled after six issues.
 Ennis later explained that this was because DC Comics were uneasy with the anti-superhero tone of the work.
 The series was subsequently picked up by Dynamite.
-The series was successful and spawned spinoffs, including a mini-series focused on the anti-hero Billy Butcher.
+The series was successful and spawned spinoffs, including a mini-series focused on the villain protagonist Billy Butcher.
 In 2019, The Boys was adapted into a TV series by Amazon.

-Other original projects for Dynamite include the Howard Chaykin-illustrated crime comic Red Team and a metaseries of war comics called Battlefields, made up of mini-series including Night Witches, Dear Billy, and Tankies.
-In terms of commissioned material, Ennis wrote the pulp character The Shadow for Dynamite.
+Other original projects for Dynamite include the Howard Chaykin–illustrated crime comic Red Team and a metaseries of war comics called Battlefields, made up of mini-series including Night Witches, Dear Billy, and Tankies.
+Among his commissioned material, Ennis wrote the pulp character The Shadow for Dynamite.
 In a surprise move, Ennis attempted to crowdfund a children's book through the Kickstarter platform.
-Unable to secure a children's book publisher due to its violent ending, Erf as the book became known, was ultimately published by Dynamite.
+Unable to secure a children's book publisher due to its violent ending (in which the main character is eaten by a monster), Erf as the book became known, was ultimately published by Dynamite.

 Ennis wrote Sara in October 2018 for TKO Studios, a war story following a team of female Russian snipers as they beat back the Nazi invaders during a brutal winter campaign on the WWII Eastern Front.

 Ennis wrote Stringbags in 2020 for the U. S. Naval Institute.
 The graphic novel relates the adventures of Allied airmen who crewed a Swordfish airplane during World War II.